CasuallyPassingBy/Maths-Notes-md/Notes/Interesting Stuff I want continue Learning.md

 -  Statistical Mechanics
 -  Fluid Mechanics
 ## Computer Science
+- Machine Learning
+	- [ ] **_Understanding Machine Learning: From Theory to Algorithms_** by Shai Shalev-Shwartz and Shai Ben-David
+	- [ ] Nielsen
+		- [x] Using neural nets to recognize handwritten digits
+		- [x] How the backpropagation algorithm works
+		- [ ] Improving the way neural networks learn
+		- [ ] A visual proof that neural nets can compute any function
+		- [ ] Why are deep neural networks hard to train
+		- [ ] Deep learning
 - Algorithms and Data Structures
 	- [ ] Cormen
 -  Theory of Computation